You know the drill – 100 things – big, small, and in-between, about yours truly.

 74. If you ever wondered – yes – when it’s a natural red head, it’s red down there too.

-75. I have been asked that before.
+75. If you’re thinking that’s TMI, well, I have been asked that before.
 On more than one occasion.

 76. I have always wanted to play Lady MacBeth onstage.